 Soon after, Natalie received an alarming email from Benjamin.
 In the message, he told her that he was taking James “away to prevent him from having surgery.”
 He wrote that he would contact her by Friday or Saturday, but as of now, no contact has been made.
 Calls and messages to Benjamin continue to go unanswered.

 Investigators have followed several leads across state lines.
 They checked possible locations in Idaho and Montana, where Benjamin has relatives, but found no sign of him or James.
 Police are now exploring another possibility after learning that Benjamin had once talked about wanting to visit historical sites on the East Coast.
-Detectives say this may indicate a long distance trip and they are requesting that law enforcement agencies in multiple states stay alert.
+Detectives say this may indicate a long-distance trip, and they are requesting that law enforcement agencies in multiple states stay alert.

 While police say they do not yet have evidence that James is in immediate physical danger, they stress that his age, the length of time he has been missing, and concerns about his father’s mental state make the situation urgent.
 Officials say they are prepared to activate the Davis County Child Abduction Response Team if new information suggests James is at greater risk.